-The U.S. military has staggering rules and regulations their service members must follow, and there are swift penalties for disobedience, including dishonorable discharge.
+The U.S. military has staggering rules and regulations their active duty service members must follow, and there are swift penalties for disobedience, including dishonorable discharge.
 When faced with an unfamiliar situation, military members may wonder how they can adhere to strict regulations.

 Most Americans understand basic divorce proceedings, either through secondhand information from friends or family, or from watching divorce proceedings in TV shows.

-For example, when an army base only has one JAG attorney who first meets with the civilian spouse, JAG can refer the enlisted service member spouse to another JAG officer.
+For example, when an army base only has one JAG attorney who first meets with the non-military spouse, JAG can refer the enlisted service member spouse to another JAG officer.
 JAG consultations are free; however, JAG cannot file for divorce.

 Spouses must have a civilian attorney file their divorce paperwork.
-There are family law attorneys who also specialize in military divorce and/or mediation.
-JAG can direct the estranged spouses to the correct state and county to file their divorce paperwork.
+There are family law attorneys who also specialize in military divorce cases and/or mediation.
+JAG can direct the estranged spouses to the correct state and county to file their divorce papers.
 Each spouse must hire their own civilian divorce attorney to represent them, should they decide to go to court.

 Spouses do not need their own attorneys during mediation.
-The mediator is a neutral third party at our firm who helps the couple decide how they wish to handle child custody, child support, and division of assets, such as any shared property.
+The mediator is a neutral third party at the firm who helps the couple decide how they wish to handle child custody, child support, and division of assets, such as any shared marital property.
 When mediation concludes and both spouses agree to the terms, the law firm files the proper divorce documents with the court.

 Ready to discuss your options for military divorce?
 Contact Cage & Miles to speak to our military divorce attorneys.
 Consultations are free and there is no obligation to hire our firm.
-Schedule your consultationtoday by calling (858) 943-2060.
+Schedule your consultation today by calling (858) 943-2060.